-To support the recovery of apiarists whose public land sites were affected by fire during the 2019/2020 summer fires, the NSW government will provide waivers for the 2021/2022 permit periods for specific apiary sites that were heavily impacted by fire during this period.
+To support the recovery of apiarists whose public land sites were affected by fire during the 2019/2020 summer fires, the NSW government has provided waivers for the 2012/2022 and 2022/2023 permit periods for specific apiary sites that were heavily impacted by fire during this period.

 Waivers will automatically be provided for Forestry Corporation NSW (FCNSW) and NSW National Parks and Wildlife Services (NPWS) sites identified as having a high average severity or critical severity class in the NSW Government’s Fire Extent and Severity Mapping (FESM) 2019/2020.
 This rating is based on identifying partial or complete canopy consumption.